sanjarbek-ismatov/TLP-switch/configs/README.md

-Disclaimer: These configs are made for my laptop!
+Disclaimer: These configs are made for cousin's laptop!